+Per Bond

-Per Bond Paid by Uruguay 0.025%
+Paid by Uruguay 0.095%

-In connection with the issue of the Bonds, Deutsche Bank Securities Inc. may over-allot Bonds (provided that the aggregate principal amount of the Bonds allotted does not exceed 105% of the aggregate principal amount of Bonds) or effect transactions with a view to supporting the market price of the Bonds at a level higher than that which might otherwise prevail.
-However, there is no assurance that Deutsche Bank Securities Inc. will undertake stabilization action.
+In connection with the issue of the Bonds, Citigroup Global Markets Inc. or an affiliate thereof (the "Stabilizing Manager(s)") (or person(s) acting on behalf of any Stabilizing Manager(s)) may over-allot Bonds (provided that the aggregate principal amount of the Bonds allotted does not exceed 105% of the aggregate principal amount of Bonds) or effect transactions with a view to supporting the market price of the Bonds at a level higher than that which might otherwise prevail.
+However, there is no assurance that the Stabilizing Manager(s) (or person(s) acting on behalf of any Stabilizing Manager(s)) will undertake stabilization action.
 Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the Bonds is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the Bonds and 60 days after the date of the allotment of the Bonds.
+Any stabilization action or over-allotment must be conducted by the relevant Stabilizing Manager(s) (or person(s) acting on behalf of the Stabilizing Manager(s)) in accordance with all applicable laws and rules.